-- People are trafficked to work in fields, market gardens, mines and factories to produce products and services at low cost.
-Purchase goods that are not tainted by slave labour.
+People are trafficked to work in fields, market gardens, mines and factories to produce products and services at low cost.

+Purchase goods that are not touched by slave labour.
 In the lead up to Easter, chocolate is a good place to start.
-This Easter when buying gifts for friends and family look for the logos above. - Make the issue of human trafficking into a topic for your assignment/thesis. - Organise and support fundraising and awareness events. - Put a link to ACRATH on your myspace, facebook and other social networking sites: www.acrath.org.au - Start a group that focuses on bringing awareness of slavery and trafficking to your peers and local community. - Learn about the Modern Slavery Act and how supply chains at your school could be strengthened.
+This Easter when buying gifts for friends and family ask your parents to look for these logos.

 Produced in collaboration with ACRATH and Caritas Australia.
 Adapted from a resource produced by CAFOD.